Gravitational waves from extreme mass ratio inspirals around a hairy Kerr black hole: Conclusion

 Firstly, we evolved the circular orbital radius under radiation reaction and computed the time domain waveforms from EMRI systems of \ac{HKBH} and \ac{KBH}, respectively.
 The trajectories of the \ac{CO} with various parameters were shown in Fig. \ref{traj:Nonkerr} and the two kinds of EMRI waveforms from \ac{KBH} and \ac{HKBH} in the time domain were displayed in Fig. \ref{wave:Kerr:NonKerr}.
 Then, we calculated the dephasing and the mismatch of the two kinds of EMRI waveforms to assess the detectability of the HKBH by LISA, as shown in Fig. \ref{deltaphi:NonKerr} and Fig. \ref{Mismatch:Contourf}.
 It was found that for 1 year observation, the HKBH with the deviation parameter $\alpha_{\rm min}\sim 0.001$ and hair charge $h_0^{\rm min}\sim 1.42M$ can be discerned by LISA.

 In this paper we only considered the equatorial, circular orbits, however, it is expected that our results would be of the same order in magnitude with those of the eccentric and inclined trajectories.
 Nevertheless, it would be interesting to study the GWs emitted from the generic orbits of EMRI around \ac{HKBH} to obtain reliable conclusion.
 Additionally, the perturbation equation in this paper was taken as Dudley-Finley equation \cite{Kokkotas:1993ef,Berti:2005eb} under the condition that the perturbations from the matter content are ignored.
-This results in degeneracy of the two parameters $\alpha$ and $h_0$, since they as a whole appear only in the form of $\Delta_H$.
+This results in degeneracy of the two parameters $\alpha$ and $h_0$, since they as a whole appear only in a single form in $\Delta_H$.
 If the matter content of the HKBH is explicitly given, then its perturbations can be used to break the degeneracy.
 This would make it possible to uniquely constrain each parameter with the observation of EMRI signals.
+A significant difference between Kerr BH and alternatives is that the tidal Love number of the former is exactly zero \cite{Charalambous:2021kcz,Chia:2020yla,LeTiec:2020spy} but that of the latter is usually not.
+Therefore, with GW observations, the measurement of the tidal Love number could be used to judge whether the object is Kerr BH or the HKBH.